“Hear your fate, O dwellers in Sparta of the wide spaces;

 If a domain given spell has a Hellenic equivalent (as noted on the sorceress spell list), the priest gains access to that version instead of the normal one.

 At 20th level the priest becomes a living embodiment of his deity.
-He ceases aging, his type changes to outsider (augmented, native), he gains low-light vision, darkvision 60 ft., resistance based on his deity’s alignment, and DR 5/-.
-Finally, his natural weapons and any weapons he wields are considered aligned to his Deity’s alignment for the purpose of overcoming damage reduction.
+His natural weapons and any weapons he wields are considered aligned to his Deity’s alignment for the purpose of overcoming damage reduction.
 If his deity is neutral on any of the alignment axes, the priest can choose which of the two alignments his attacks count as.
 Once chosen, this choice cannot be changed.
 This transformation is blatantly obvious to any onlookers, as the priest always takes on an inhuman visage of some sort, anything ranging from animal heads to metallic skin.